lonequantum/emd/README.md

 # EMD
 Event Mapping Daemon for systems using evdev

-This is a simple daemon C program in less than 400 SLOC that links actions (shell commands) to events managed by [https://www.freedesktop.org/wiki/Software/libevdev/](evdev).
+This is a simple daemon C program in less than 400 SLOC that links actions (shell commands) to events managed by [evdev](https://www.freedesktop.org/wiki/Software/libevdev/).
 It's _almost_ POSIX compliant (use of daemon(), vsyslog()) and should compile, in theory, on any Linux system and FreeBSD.
 It should work system-wide, under kernel console mode or X or Wayland or whatever you use.
 It's the very first (alpha) version of something that might be rewritten from scratch some day.

 ## Author's primary use case
-I use [https://alpinelinux.org/](Alpine Linux) on my laptop, mainly in kernel console mode with [https://github.com/tmux/](tmux).
+I use [Alpine Linux](https://alpinelinux.org/) on my laptop, mainly in kernel console mode with [tmux](https://github.com/tmux/).
 Even in this mode, I want all my "Fn" keys to be assigned to what their symbols mean.
 Some are already mapped, some aren't (for example the sound volume keys).
 There are maybe several solutions to adress this problem, but I wanted something simple.
-I tried [https://github.com/thkala/actkbd](actkbd), but it does not work on my system.
+I tried [actkbd](https://github.com/thkala/actkbd), but it does not work on my system.
 EMD was born :)

 ## Build